Read time 6 minutes

 When an Exchange database encounters corruption, you may observe the following symptoms:

-- When you try restoring Exchange Server database from offline backup and run Isinteg.exe (Information Store Integrity Checker) utility, you might come across an error message that says:
+When attempting to restore the Exchange Server Database from an offline backup and executing the ISINTEG (Information Store Integrity Checker) utility, you might encounter an error message, which states: